 Power consumption and thermals

 We also make a comparison of consumption and thermal at a general level, then we will see it in detail in the review of each device.
 As we can see the maximum consumption remains in only 5W as a result of the jump of manufacturing process from 28nm to 12nm.
-An excellent figure that affects the much lower temperatures which helps the Fire TV Stick format.
+An excellent figure that affects the much lower temperatures, which helps the Fire TV Stick format.

 In the Mediatek MT8695 SoC we have interesting improvements in video playback with an engine that leaves far behind the SoC used in the previous model of Fire TV stick that was very limited in Codecs.
 Now we have support for H.265 and VP9 as well as HDR10+, HLG and Dolby vision, at the audio level we also have Dolby Atmos support and improvements in speech recognition, something important with all the Virtual Assistant systems so popular lately.
-Undoubtedly a very interesting product for the multimedia streaming sector.
+Undoubtedly a very exciting product for the multimedia streaming sector.